odcampbell/Sorting-Algorithm-Visualizer/README.md

 when heap sort starts sorting and thus drawing, it does so from the new positions of the max heap and not the prior sorted array.
-In fact, all the other sorting functions run again when the space bar is pressed, but since they only alter the list when its unsorted, nothing is changed on the screen.
+In fact, all the other sorting functions run again when the space bar is pressed, but since most only alter the list when its unsorted, nothing is changed on the screen.